axway-streams/streamdataio-js-sdk/README.md

 ```javascript
 X-Sd-Compress: true
 ```
-The default behavior is NOT to use compression.
+The default behavior is NO compression.